tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 Unfortunately, setting up `IHaskell` correctly is not easy yet.
 In order to make things easier, we created a repository [`ihaskell-setup`](https://github.com/tweag/ihaskell-setup) with instructions for its installation in regular Linux distributions, as well as NixOS.
 The following steps suppose that the setup described on the repository is done.

+The contents of this blog post are also distributed as a Jupyter notebook on the same repository above.

 ## Wordclouds using Haskell, Vega and Jupyterlab ##

 We will use here the word content of all blog posts of `tweag.io`, which are written in markdown.
-Here is a little code cell that reads all `.md` files the `posts` folder and concatenates them in a single long string from which we remove some punctuation characters.
-The code cell is send to the `ihaskell` kernel, which responds to the last `take` function with a simple text response.
+Here is a little code cell that reads all `.md` files in the `posts` folder and concatenates them in a single long string from which we remove some punctuation characters.
+The code cell is sent to the `ihaskell` kernel, which responds to the last `take` function with a simple text response.